cconrad/cconrad.github.io/_posts/2013-09-17-a-nicer-vmadm-list-for-smartos.md

 author_email: webmaster@clausconrad.com
 author_login: claus
 categories:
   - System administration
 comments: true
-date: 2013-09-17 09:44:38 +0000
+date: 2013-09-17 09:44:38 +02:00
 date_gmt: 2013-09-17 07:44:38 +0000
 excerpt: "The default output of <code>vmadm list</code> in SmartOS can be a little hard to read (especially if you, like me, use long aliases for your zones).
 Here is a little Python script that formats the list of VMs for a more user-friendly output.\r\n"
 header: false
 layout: page
 published: true
 sidebar: left
 status: publish
 tags:
   - smartos
   - python
-teaser: "The default output of <code>vmadm list</code> in SmartOS can be a little hard to read (especially if you, like me, use long aliases for your zones).
-Here is a little Python script that formats the list of VMs for a more user-friendly output."
+teaser: The default output of <code>vmadm list</code> in SmartOS can be a little hard to read (especially if you, like me, use long aliases for your zones).
+Here is a little Python script that formats the list of VMs for a more user-friendly output.
 title: A nicer "vmadm list" for SmartOS
 wordpress_id: 591
 wordpress_url: http://www.clausconrad.com/?p=591